logic112358/RT-CAN/README.md

-# RT-CAN ( RGB-Thermal Cross Attention Network)        Invisible Gas Detection: An RGB-Thermal Cross Attention Network and A New Benchmark
+# Invisible Gas Detection: An RGB-Thermal Cross Attention Network and A New Benchmark

 [paper]( https://arxiv.org/abs/2403.17712)